Websites are built differently and demand different speed and performance optimization tactics.

 Imagify is the recommended plugin by WP Rocket, their image optimization plugin; that’s why you’d see it in the settings.

 You can upload your images to the Imagify online service and optimize, resize, and download them anywhere.
-Or you can use the plugin directly within WordPress, and it continuously optimizes your images.
+You can also use the plugin directly within WordPress, and it continuously optimizes your images.

-Imagify creates WebP format of your site’s images and compresses images in bulk, but it currently does not support AVIF image file format.
+Imagify creates a WebP format of your site’s images and compresses images in bulk, but it currently does not support the AVIF image file format.

-Though Imagify uses its server to optimize your images and then return the optimized version to your server, freeing your server of the workload, it does not server images or use a CDN.
+Though Imagify uses its server to optimize your images and then return the optimized version to your server, freeing it of the workload, it does not serve images or use a CDN.

-You can use Cloudflare Polish and Mirage, better image optimization services than Imagify.
+You can use Cloudflare Polish and Mirage, which have better image optimization services than Imagify.

 While Polish only works on images hosted by your sites, Cloudflare Mirage acts upon any image found on your site.
 Mirage automatically optimizes images based on the client’s browser type and device.
 This can significantly improve user experience on mobile devices.